Light

 Insufficient light for pigment maintenance in colored cultivars

-The dramatic pink, red, white, and orange colorations in popular Chinese Evergreen cultivars ('Siam Aurora', 'Red Aglaonema', 'Pink Dalmatian', 'White Calcite') are produced by anthocyanins and other non-chlorophyll pigments, as well as by the varying distribution of cells with and without chlorophyll.
-In adequate light, these pigments are actively produced and maintained.
-In low light, the plant prioritizes chlorophyll production for photosynthesis, and the colored pigments decrease.
-The result is reversion toward greener, more uniform leaves.
-This is not disease — it is a predictable physiological response to inadequate light.
-The dark green cultivars ('Silver Bay', 'Maria', 'Emerald Beauty') do not require as much light because their pattern is based on chlorophyll distribution rather than colored pigments.
+The dramatic pink, red, white, and orange colorations in popular Chinese Evergreen cultivars — 'Siam Aurora', 'Red Aglaonema', 'Pink Dalmatian', 'White Calcite', and similar hybrids — are produced by anthocyanins and other non-chlorophyll pigments, along with the varying distribution of cells that contain chlorophyll versus cells that don't.
+In adequate light, these pigments are actively produced and actively maintained.
+In low light, the plant shifts its priorities toward chlorophyll production for photosynthesis, since staying alive takes precedence over staying colorful, and the non-chlorophyll pigments decline as a result.
+The outcome is reversion toward greener, more uniform-looking leaves.
+This is not disease of any kind — it's a predictable, entirely physiological response to inadequate light, and it's fully reversible in future growth once light improves.

 How to Fix It